51 Thanksgiving Cocktails & Mocktails To Top Dessert in 2025

 27. Pomegranate Spritzer

 This Thanksgiving mocktail comes courtesy of everyone’s favorite hostess: Ina Garten.
-Made with tart pomegranate juice, a squeeze of lime and some sparkling water, these alcohol-free Thanksgiving cocktails have a festive fuschia hue that lights up any table.
+Made with tart pomegranate juice, a squeeze of lime and some sparkling water, these alcohol-free Thanksgiving cocktails have a festive fuchsia hue that lights up any table.
 You can always add a splash of your favorite spirit and garnish with a few cranberries and a lime wedge floating in the glass.

 28. Utilize Chipotle Maple Simple Syrup

-The best way to add specialty flavors to your Thanksgiving cocktails or mocktails is with homemade simple syrup.
+The best way to add specialty flavors to your Thanksgiving cocktails or the best mocktails is with homemade simple syrup.
 Blend and infuse maple syrup with dried chipotle peppers and a dash of salt and let it rest in the fridge overnight.
 Want more heat?
 Add a few dashes of cayenne pepper.
 After straining the solids out of your special concoction, add it to hot chocolate or sparkling water with lemon for a spicy nonalcoholic drink.

 29. Chaider

 Add some extra spice to your Thanksgiving cocktails by creating a blend of Chai spices like ginger, cardamom, cinnamon, allspice and a few others.
 Simmer a pot on the stove with fresh ginger and cinnamon sticks for a wonderfully fragrant kitchen to welcome your guests.
-This non-alcoholic Thanksgiving drink goes perfectly with a splash of bourbon.

 30. Honey And Lime Ginger Mocktail